danielfu13/same-dragon/README.md

   ## Project Description

-  This project is a CMS-style Tech blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
-I have followed the  MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+  This task for this project was to use starter code that is fully functioning with Google Books API search engine build with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.
+This app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
+It's already set up to allow users to save book searches to the back end.

   ## Installation

-  To use application, click on the deployed link <a href="https://robot-ducky.herokuapp.com/">here</a>.
+  To use application, click on the deployed link <a href="https://same-dragon.herokuapp.com/">here</a>.

   ## Usage

 To use this application, clicked on the deployed link above.

-After reaching the depoloyed like, sign up for an account and start posting on your daily Tech Blog
+Another way of running this project is by downloading the github repository.
+Make sure all the npm packages are downloaded using the command:

+`$ npm install`

+After all the packages are installed, use the commands:

+`$ cd Develop/`

+`$ npm run develop`

   ## Contributors